Dealer

 Many extractor hoods can be changed over to a recirculation system provided that the corresponding filters can be retrofitted.
 Check the manufacturer’s instructions for more detailed information.

-Yes, an activated carbon odour filter is essential, as it filters odours from the air before it is returned to the room.
+Yes, an activated carbon odor filter is essential because it filters odors out of the air before it is recirculated into the room.
 The filter must be replaced regularly, as it becomes saturated over time and loses its effectiveness.

-Provided that the structural conditions for breaking through a wall and the necessary ductwork are in place, this is generally technically feasible.
-All that is required is to remove a filter unit from the appliance itself and replace it with a suitable exhaust air duct.
+Provided that the structural conditions for breaking through a wall and the necessary conduits are in place, this is generally technically feasible.
+On the unit itself, onlyafilter unit is removed and replaced with an appropriate exhaust duct.

-Extractor systems can be slightly quieter, as the air does not pass through an activated carbon filter.
-However, this depends very much on the duct layout, which determines the noise level.
-Thanks to modern technology, this difference is barely noticeable in everyday use – both types allow you to hold a conversation at a normal volume right next to the hob.
+Exhaust systemscan beslightly quieter, since the air does not pass through an activated carbon filter.
+However, this depends heavily on the duct layout, which determines the noise level.
+Thanks to modern technology, however, this difference is barely noticeable in everyday life—both options allow you to carry on a conversation at a normal volume right next to the cooktop.

 NewsletterDon’t miss out on any news